 Users expect fast performance when running programs like Synergy or KDE Connect that work by sending keyboard and mouse inputs over the network.
-To avoid unwanted lag when moving the mouse cursor from one computer to another or before key-presses makes text appear on screen, the program should make the Kernel aware of the lowered latency requirement so the latency introduced by DPS can be reduced.
+To avoid unwanted lag when moving the mouse cursor from one computer to another or before key-presses makes text appear on the screen, the program should make the Kernel aware of the lowered latency requirement so the latency introduced by DPS can be reduced.

 Programs could previously communicate their need for reduced network latency directly to Kernel drivers over the pm-quos/network latency interface.
 When a program used this interface, the Kernel drivers could adjust how long network devices would enter sleep states and power down.

-The pm-quos/network latency interface is still present in the Linux Kernel, but support was removed from all Wi-Fi drivers in because few programs had actually implemented it.
-I personally believe that it was a mistake to remove the interface implementations from the drivers, as I’ve recently run into a quite a few different use cases where this kind of control would have been perfect.
+The pm-quos/network latency interface is still present in the Linux Kernel, but support was removed from all Wi-Fi drivers in because few programs had implemented it.
+I believe that it was a mistake to remove the interface implementations from the drivers, as I’ve recently run into quite a few different use cases where this kind of control would have been perfect.

 E.g. Synergy and KDE Connect could have informed the Kernel to wait quite a bit longer before putting the Wi-Fi module to sleep.
-Humans could be given up to 5 seconds rather than a few microseconds before the Wi-Fi module is put to sleep for as long as these types of programs expects user activity.
+Humans could be given up to 5 seconds rather than a few microseconds before the Wi-Fi module is put to sleep for as long as these types of programs expect user activity.

 Another example I ran into recently has to do with running a network distributed compilation.
 Often when compiling source code into built software, the compilation happens independently over many small files/jobs.
 With distributed compilation, all these small jobs are distributed among two or more computers in the network to speed up the build process.
 This assumes that I/O and network latency of transmitting these jobs back and forth over the network is smaller than the time it would take to compile it on the local system.

-What I found was that the delay between receiving a set of jobs and sending back the result was just long enough for DPS to put the Wi-Fi module into a high power saving mode.
+What I found was that the delay between receiving a set of jobs and sending back the result was just long enough for DPS to put the Wi-Fi module into a high power-saving mode.
 As the Wi-Fi connection consistently introduced lag before starting each job, the whole build process was slowed down significantly.
-This again resulted in the Wi-Fi connected builders not being assigned more jobs as the job scheduler learned to not expect these build systems to quickly return any results.
+This again resulted in the Wi-Fi-connected builders not being assigned more jobs as the job scheduler learned to not expect these build systems to quickly return any results.

-Temporarily disabling power saving with llwr
+Temporarily disabling power-saving with llwr

 I liked the idea of the pm-quos/network latency interface, so I made a small program called llwr (low-latency-Wi-Fi-required) that tries to replicate this interface as best it can.
-It’s a rather crude instrument that completely disables DPS, but only until the program you start exits.
+It’s a rather crude instrument that completely disables DPS, but only until the program you started exits.
 Think of it as the nice -16 command but for Wi-Fi network latency.

-For example, to play the open source fast-paced first-person shooter game War§ow with reduced network latency over Wi-Fi you’d start it the following command:
+For example, to play the open-source fast-paced first-person shooter game War§ow with reduced network latency over Wi-Fi you’d start it the following command:

 This will disable DPS until you’re done with the game and exit it.
 At that time, DPS will be re-enabled and your laptop can start to conserve energy again.